 - Pour 1 cup (8 oz) of broth in a small bowl to the side

-- Heat the rest of the vegetable broth in large pot
+- Heat the rest of the vegetable broth in large pot on medium heat

 - Rinse and drain your wild rice